Niranjan-cyber/Hackathors/README.md

 - **Shadcn/ui** components for modern UI
 - **React Router** for navigation
 - **React Query** for API state management

+Note: Translation has been removed.
+The app now goes directly from Timer → Starting → Test after question generation.

 ## 📋 Prerequisites